helidon-io/helidon/docs/mp/grpc/server.md

 ```

 - The `configure` method of the extension will be called to allow the extension to add extra configuration to the server.
-- In this example, an instance of the `StringService` is registered with the routing, as described in the [gRPC Server Routing][grpc-server-routing] documentation.
+- In this example, an instance of the `StringService` is registered with the routing, as described in the [gRPC Server Routing][grpc-server-rout] documentation.

 The `GrpcMpExtension` instances are discovered and loaded using the service loader, so for this example above to work, a file `META-INF/services/io.helidon.microprofile.grpc.server.spi.GrpcMpExtension` would need to be created with the name of the extension shown above.